Strong Secrecy from Channel Resolvability: Applications

-As another application of deriving secrecy from resolvability, we analyze the case of mixed and compound wiretap channels.
+As another application, we study mixed and compound wiretap channels with receiver \ac{CSI}.
 These models have practical relevance since they allow one to analyze situations in which the channel is imperfectly known to the transmitter, either because the channel estimation mechanism is imperfect or because the channel is partially controlled by the eavesdropper.